 Fake news sites list

 The list is endless and probably as many new fake news websites are launched as they are shut down.
 What you need to observe to identify a fake news site is its domain.
-They usually copy the name of some major real news site.
+They usually copy the name of some major real news sites.
 Some examples of such websites are – cnn-trending.com, bloomberg.ma, drudgeReport.com.co, usatoday.com.co, washingtonpost.com.co, and so on.
 It is therefore important that you learn to spot fake news sites.

 Measures to control fake news websites